By Aspen Kassowitz

 How do we know if a book is ghostwritten?

 A ghostwriter has that name for a reason.
-They are a ghost who are behind the scenes helping the book make its completion.
+That writer is the person behind the scenes helping complete the book.
 Unless the author who hired this ghostwriter wants to come out and say if they had help, no one will be able to tell.
 Laura Sherman tells me that she keeps her client’s confidentiality very seriously and will only divulge the secret if she is given permission.

 So how can you tell if a book is ghostwritten?